-So technically no scientific research exists for the effectiveness of Kalms.
+So technically, no scientific research exists for the effectiveness of Kalms.

 This registration is based exclusively upon evidence of the use of Hops and dry extract of Valerian root and Gentian root as a traditional herbal medicine and not upon data generated from clinical trials.
 There is no requirement under the Traditional Herbal Registration scheme to prove scientifically that the product works.
 No new or unexpected safety concerns arose from this application and it was, therefore, decided that a Traditional Herbal Registration Certificate could be granted.

-As I wrote about in an article about valerian, it does have some research evidence showing a sedative effect.
+As I wrote about in my article about valerian, it does have some research evidence showing a sedative effect.
 So based on that, Kalms might have the potential to do what it’s intended to do.

 What others say

 The biggest test is of course what people say.
 Both the US and UK Amazon sites show mixed feelings from customers.
 Some people say they work brilliantly, while others found they didn’t work at all.

 And since first writing this review, there have been many comments from readers describing their experience.
 Once again, some say it worked wonders, but others aren’t so convinced.

 And this raises a key point: it’s very hard to predict whether Kalms will work for you or not.

 Your expectations and previous experience of sleeping or anxiety pills might also play a role.
 If you’ve taken strong prescription medication before, you might find the lighter effect of Kalms just isn’t enough, or takes some adapting to.

 However, if you’ve never dabbled in the prescription heavyweights before, then the gentle calming effect might be enough.